 The risk estimates provided assume a parallel shift of 100 basis points interest rate across all yield curves.
 This calculation also assumes that the change occurs at the balance sheet date and has been calculated based on risk exposures outstanding as at that date.
-The period end balances are not necessarily representative of the average debt vi.
+The period end balances are not necessarily representative of the average debt outstanding during the vi.
 Capital Management

-Notes to Financial Statements as at March 31, 2020 (Currency: ₹ in lakhs)
+Notes to Financial Statements as at March 31, 2021 (Currency: ₹ in lakhs)